Je-eva/sql-data-warehouse/docs/readme.md

 8. check for conditions eg, if data is not adding up correctly,contact the data sourced experts and come to a conclusion on what to be used
 9. nullif, abs, declare @,
 10. using double case , one for selecting the filter and other for trasnfomrtoin.. or use cte and then do it
 11. do data checks as much as possible to ensure data quality is good
+12. make schema star or snowflake and make adimension by using joins based on connection and makse sure the data integrity is stil there, ie, during joining, some wourld be null
+13. the schema and wat dimnesions to be there.. it can be understood frmo diagrams and connecting
+14. use view in gold layer only

-the bronze layer is just about inserting the data value... silver layer cleans and trasnforms data along with help of data experts to solve any bad data
+15. make good column name convention the bronze layer is just about inserting the data value... silver layer cleans and trasnforms data along with help of data experts to solve any bad data